-• That AEMO revise the market ancillary services specification (MASS) within 18 months of the date that the rule is made, to specify the detailed description and performance parameters for the very fast raise service and the very fast lower service.
+- That AEMO revise the market ancillary services specification (MASS) within 18 months of the date that the rule is made, to specify the detailed description and performance parameters for the very fast raise service and the very fast lower service. - That the FFR market ancillary service arrangements commence 3 years from the date that the rule is made.